pie/terms/terms.md

 Client agrees to permit Pie Web Limited to remove and/or replace the file at the Client’s expense to be assessed on a quantum meruit basis.
-16. Hosting, Maintenance and Support
-Any website containing creative or functional input by Fat Media shall be hosted, maintained and supported by Fat Media and:-
-16.1 The Client agrees that Pie Web Limited is not liable for any bugs, performance issues or failure of their code.
-16.2 The Client agrees that no liability will be attributable to Fat Media in the event of website downtime or the inability to operate the web pages or website
-16.3 The Client agrees that Pie Web Limited or its agents will not be liable if they fail to register such domain names as requested by the Client.
-Pie Web Limited and its agents will use its reasonable endeavours to ensure such registration.
-16.4 Pie Web Limited will quote for any work involved in changing the website design or website code in order for it to work with updated browser software, domain name or hosting changes
-16.5 A hosting invoice will be raised for each website 11 months after the initial commencement of the hosting.
-Hosting invoices will then be raised on an annual basis.
-17. Search Marketing
-17.1 No warranty is provided by Pie Web Limited in relation to the performance of third parties engaged to perform part of the Project and Pie Web Limited shall not be liable for any failure, action, omission or error on the part of a third party provider.
-17.2 The Client agrees that Pie Web Limited is unable to guarantee that the Client’s website will achieve a favourable position, or any position, within a particular search engine and as such, shall not be liable for failure to achieve a particular position.
-17.3 The Client agrees that Pie Web Limited shall not be liable for any website URLs dropped or excluded by a search engine for any reason.
-17.4 The Client agrees that Pie Web Limited do not warrant or represent that search engine results reported will be correct, accurate, timely, reliable or otherwise due to their reliability on third party software.

-18. Relationship
+## 18. Relationship##

-18.1 Nothing in this Agreement shall be deemed to create a partnership or joint venture or contract of employment of any kind between the parties.
+Nothing in this Agreement shall be deemed to create a partnership or joint venture or contract of employment of any kind between the parties.

-19. Entire Agreement
+## 19. Entire Agreement##

 Each party agrees that this Agreement sets out the entire agreement between the parties and supersedes all previous agreements.

-20. Waiver
+##20.
+Waiver##
 The failure by Pie Web Limited to enforce any of these Conditions at any time or for any period will not release or exonerate or in any way affect the liability of the Client or be a waiver of:

-20.1 these Conditions.
+* these Conditions.
-20.2 the right of Pie Web Limited at any time afterwards to enforce each and every clause of these Conditions; or
+* the right of Pie Web Limited at any time afterwards to enforce each and every clause of these Conditions; or
-20.3 any penalty attached to their performance.
+* any penalty attached to their performance.

-21. Severance
+##21.
+Severance##

 If any provision of this agreement is prohibited by law or judged by a court to be unlawful, void or unenforceable, the provision shall, to the extent required, be severed from this agreement and rendered ineffective as far as possible without modifying the remaining provisions of this agreement, and shall not in any way affect any other circumstances of or the validity or enforcement of this agreement.

-22. Time of the Essence
+##22.
+Time of the Essence##

-Throughout the Project, time shall not be of the essence, except where it is expressly stated to apply.
+Throughout delivery of the Contract, time shall not be of the essence, except where it is expressly stated to apply.

-23. Rights of Third Parties
+##23.
+Rights of Third Parties##

-Pursuant to s 1(2)(a) of the Contracts (Rights of Third Parties) Act 1999 the parties intend that no term of this agreement may be enforced by any person who is not a party to this agreement
+Pursuant to s 1(2)(a) of the Contracts (Rights of Third Parties) Act 1999 the parties intend that no term of this agreement may be enforced by any person who is not a party to this agreement.

-24. Assignment
+##24.
+Assignment##

 This Agreement shall be binding upon the parties and their respective successors and permitted assignees, and references to a party in this agreement shall include its successors and permitted assignees.

-25. Governing Law
+##25.
+Governing Law##

-The construction, validity and performance of these Conditions shall be governed by the laws of England and Wales.

-This Agreement shall be governed by and interpreted in accordance with English law and the English courts shall have jurisdiction to resolve any disputes between the parties.
+The Agreement, including these terms and conditions, shall be governed by and construed in accordance with the laws of England and Wales.
+Any dispute arising under these terms and conditions shall be subject to the exclusive jurisdiction of the courts of England and Wales.